devgateway/amp-portal/README.md

     }
 ### Post Provider Properties

-- type
+- type  :  You can specify your custom post type.
-- taxonomy,
+- taxonomy : Taxonomy used for filtering posts, categories is used by default.
-- categories,
+- categories: array of  categories ids for filtering the post by the taxonomy.
-- before,
+- before : ISO date used to filter posts by date before ,
-- perPage,
+- perPage: Number of post loaded per page
-- page,
+- page : Number of page that has to be returned.
-- fields,
+- fields: Specify which field will be returned in the post object.
-- slug,
+- slug: Filter by post slug.
-- store
+- store: Specify the immutable path where post will store, useful when having multiple 	components loading different posts
-- locale
+- locale: Specify the post language (MultiLang plugin required)

 ## Routing